The Phantasmagorical Territory of Hornstrandir in Iceland

-For my eighth Icelandic adventure, I decided to make for the distant, phantasmagorical territory of Hornstrandir, which I had often gazed at on the horizon during my many trips to the Westfjords, but which I had yet to visit.
+For my eighth Icelandic adventure, I decided to forego the exciting places around the Ring Road and head to the phantasmagorical territory of Hornstrandir in Iceland, which I had often gazed at on the horizon during my many trips to the Westfjords, but which I had yet to visit.

 The crucial thing about heading “into the wild” is that you should be entirely autonomous: no resupply of food or other essentials, no electricity, no internet or telephone connection.
 You have to plan your expedition down to the tiniest detail, especially if you are going solo.